On the non-existence of elements of Kervaire invariant one: The category of equivariant orthogonal spectra

 a natural commutativity isomorphism

 and a unit isomorphism

 This data is required to satisfy the associative and commutative coherence axioms, as well as the strict symmetry axiom. \end{defin}

 The two coherence axioms express that all of the ways one might get from one iterated tensor product to another using the associativity and commutativity transformations coincide.
 The strict symmetry axiom is that the square of the commutativity transformation is the identity map.
-See MacLane~{MacL:CatWork}, or Borceux~\cite[\S6.1]{borceux2}.
+See~\cite{MR1712872}, or Borceux~\cite[\S6.1]{borceux2}.

 Even though it requires six pieces of data to specify a symmetric monoidal category we will usually indicate one with a triple $\cat V=(\cat V_{0},\otimes,\one)$.

 A symmetric monoidal category is {\em closed} if for each $A$, the functor $A\otimes (\slot)$ has a right adjoint $(\slot)^{A}$, which one can think of as an ``internal hom.''
 Note that